DanielWeitzenfeld/passtheroc_source2/content/pages/about.md

 Title: About

-I'm a data scientist based in St. Paul, MN.
+I'm a data scientist based in Austin, TX.